malhamdoosh/abseqPy/INSTALL.md

 > This section provides a comprehensive installation guide, including downloading and installing AbSeq and all its dependencies without root access.

+If you're here because `pip` wants to install AbSeq with root access, have a look [here](https://stackoverflow.com/a/7465532).

 # Dependencies
 ## Binary dependencies
 In this section, we assume Unix's `make` build tool is readily available.